-Illinois School-Based Health Services Program: In September 1994, the Illinois Department of Public Aid (IDPA) submitted a Medicaid State Plan Amendment, which expanded the range of existing covered services, expanded the scope of covered services and increased reimbursement rates.
-The new program is based on 42 CFR 440.13D(d) of the Social Security Act.
-This program allows the district to receive reimbursements through Medicaid for certain services we provide to eligible children.
+Illinois School-Based Health Services Program: In September 1994, the Illinois Department of Public Aid (now the Illinois Department of Healthcare and Family Services) submitted a Medicaid State Plan Amendment, which expanded the range and scope of existing covered services and increased reimbursement rates.
+The program, based on 42 CFR 440.13D(d) of the Social Security Act, allows the district to receive reimbursements through Medicaid for certain services provided to eligible children.